Sun Life Disability Insurance Claims Attorneys

 Sun Life Financial is a Toronto-based insurance company that announced in May 2019 it had over $1 trillion of assets under its management.
 In its 2018 Annual Report, Sun Life stated it had $2.947 million in underlying net income and $1.154 million in new business in 2018.

-Are you or your loved one struggling to file a disability claim with Sun Life Financial Group?
+If you or a loved one have developed a disabling condition and are in need of assistance filing a claim or appealing a denied claim with Sun Life Financial Group, contact Abell and Capitan Law for help right away.
 You should know that you are entitled to have a lawyer assist with the filing of your application and help you handle any other issues that may arise, like unexpected denials, appeals, and other necessary steps to ensure that you get the disability payments you are owed.

 Abell and Capitan Law is dedicated to helping people obtain all of the disability benefits they need and deserve.
 Call (267) 419-7888 or contact us online to set up a free consultation.

-Do I Need A Sun Life Disability Insurance Claims Lawyer?
+Do I Need A Sun Life Long Term Disability Insurance Claims Lawyer?

 When you file a disability claim with Sun Life, the insurance company is likely to delay or outright deny your claim.
 Keep in mind that insurers make more money when they are either minimizing the amounts paid for disability claims or denying them altogether.